DiogoSantoss/ctf-writeups/lab2/secure_by_design.md

 # Challenge `Secure by Design` Writeup

 - Vulnerability:
-  - cookie forgery
+  - cookie poisoning
 - Where:
-  - cookie
+  - `user` cookie value
 - Impact:
   - allows privilege access to the admin account